vtexdocs/help-center-content/docs/known-issues/en/fields-in-the-orderform-configuration-are-updated-to-null-when-there-is-any-change-in-order-management-settings.md

 ---
-title: Fields in the orderForm Configuration are updated to null when there is any change in Order Management Settings
+title: 'Fields in the orderForm Configuration are updated to null when there is any change in Order Management Settings'
 id: jKGnwUGdfmCXtKjGPe6hj
 status: PUBLISHED
 createdAt: 2023-02-06T21:00:09.224Z